Category Archives: Uniforms

 Click here to download our handy shopping guide so you’ll know what questions to ask her troop leader and which patches and pins to purchase for a brand new vest.

 Be sure to check out the other information on our “Uniforms & Badges” page.
-You’ll find helpful guides that show where everything goes, tips for getting the patches and pins to STAY on the vest, and information about how to earn specific pins.
+You’ll find helpful guides that show where everything goes and tips for getting the patches and pins to STAY on the vest.